 Step 3 - Join a Bitcoin Mining Pool

 Once you're ready to mine bitcoins then we recommend joining a Bitcoin mining pool.
 Bitcoin mining pools are groups of Bitcoin miners working together to solve a block and share in its rewards.
 Without a Bitcoin mining pool, you might mine bitcoins for over a year and never earn any bitcoins.
 It's far more convenient to share the work and split the reward with a much larger group of Bitcoin miners.
 Here are some options:

 Step 4 - Set Up A Bitcoin Wallet

 The next step to mining bitcoins is to set up a Bitcoin wallet or use your existing Bitcoin wallet to receive the Bitcoins you mine.
-A Bitcoin wallet is like a traditional wallet and can be software, mobile or web-based.
+Copay is a great Bitcoin wallet and functions on many different operating systems.
 Bitcoin hardware wallets are also available.